Why do you need an app landing page?

 - Show the device.
 Ideally, you want to show your app running on a device that’s as similar as possible to what customers are using.
 Sometimes that’s an iPhone.
 Sometimes it’s an Android phone.
 It’ll differ depending on use cases, the campaign you’re running, and the kinds of customers you court.

 - And stay fast!
 It can be tempting to take a kitchen-sink approach to your app landing page, especially if you have a lot of features to show off.
 But generally a slow post-click experience (think, four seconds or more) is going to generate a ton of frustration and decrease your conversions.
-For this reason, consider using the AMP-framework to create lightning-fast pages.
+Make sure your pages load lightning fast.

 The best mobile app landing page examples